List of Marvel Comics characters: Y: Y'Garon

 Y'Garon is a demon who has clashed with Marada the She-Wolf and Dracula.

 Yandroth

-Yandroth was the humanoid Scientist Supreme of the "otherdimensional" planet "Yann" and a would-be-conqueror who, with his robot Voltorg, has fought Doctor Strange as a counterpart to the latter's title of Sorcerer Supreme.
-Doctor Strange defeats Yandroth, sending him to seemingly fall forever through an alternate dimension, the Dimension of Dreams.
+Yandroth is the humanoid Scientist Supreme of the otherdimensional planet Yann and a would-be-conqueror who, with his robot Voltorg, has fought Doctor Strange as a counterpart to the latter's title of Sorcerer Supreme.
+Yandroth was the first villain faced by the Defenders - Doctor Strange, Namor, and the Hulk.